aws/sagemaker-python-sdk/doc/overview.rst

 First, find the model ID for the model of your choice in the :doc:`Built-in Algorithms with pre-trained Model Table<./doc_utils/pretrainedmodels>`.

-Low-code Deployment with the JumpStartModel class
+Low-code deployment with the JumpStartModel class
 -------------------------------------------------

 Using the model ID, define your model as a JumpStart model.
 Use the ``deploy`` method to automatically deploy your model for inference.